 Do you think I can learn to play the piano?

-In 20 years there has not been one PianoEasy student that couldn’t learn how to play.
-If you want to get good you have to make a bit of a commitment and put time in.
+If you want to get really good you have to make a bit of a commitment and put time in.

 Do I have to sing?

 Singing is our birth right and the instrument that we can already play without any further tools.
 You don’t have to sing well though.
 You can sing badly or out of tune, or in a whispery voice.
-It’s so great when within a year you can accompany yourself to any song that you can sing; you don’t want to miss out on that fun!
+It’s so great when within a year you can accompany yourself and others to any song that you can sing; you don’t want to miss out on that fun!
 (For those not keen on singing yet, we do plenty of instrumental songs though.
-Movie themes, blues improvisation, classical, jazz and we learn how to play the melody with the right hand while you’re using chords in the left.)
+Movie themes, blues improvisation, classical, jazz and you'll learn how to sound out and play the melody with the right hand while you’re using chords in the left.)

 Do we learn to read?